 Your Toddler's Developmental Tasks:

-Development of Agency (sense of oneself as a powerful, competent person able to act upon the world).
+- Development of Agency -- a sense of oneself as a powerful, competent person able to act successfully to get one's needs met.

 Your Parenting Challenge:

 This means that keeping your child safe and keeping your sanity while your baby grows up, increasingly expressing herself and engaging with the world, can be a challenge!